thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions/quantifiers.md

 `match(regex="[A-Z]{2,3}", str="ARIZONA")`{{execute}}

-Leaving the second argument empty and having a comma still present will result in an infinite maximum, and therefore specify a minimum.
+Leaving the second argument empty and having a comma still present will result in an infinite maximum, and therefore specify only a minimum.
 Below, we have a regex that will match on a minimum of two alphanumeric characters.

 `match(regex="[A-Za-z0-9]{2,}", str="YZ1")`{{execute}}